 For those of us who love shopping, the procurement process at first glance seems like a dream: It looks like it’s just shopping with someone else’s money.
 While that’s essentially true, procurement is much more complex than that.
-So complex, in fact, that procurement necessitates a process of streamlining called the procurement process flow.
+So complex, in fact, that procurement must be streamlined with a process called the procurement process flow.

-Visualizing your procurement process helps all stakeholders be aware of the many moving parts involved in making purchases and also helps identify potential issues and roadblocks.
+Visualizing your procurement process helps all stakeholders be aware of the many moving parts involved in making purchases and helps identify potential issues.

 The entire procurement management system can be tricky, but we’re here to help.
-We’ll define what the procurement process is and help you develop your own procurement process flow so that everyone in your organization has visibility into the agreed-upon process.
+We’ll define what the procurement process is and help you develop your own procurement process flow so that it is transparent for everybody.
 With the help of visualization, a typically complicated system can become efficient and painless.

 What is the procurement process?

 Proper procurement procedure consists of six main procurement process steps.

 1. Need identification

 This process starts when someone submits a request to the purchasing department.
-The request can be relatively simple (a new software license for the marketing department) or complex (a new office in Guatemala).
+The request can be relatively simple (like a new software license for the marketing department) or complex (like a new office in Guatemala).
 Whatever it is, the request needs to be submitted in writing and sufficiently detailed.

 2. Vendor selection

-Next, the procurement department needs to investigate vendors, request quotes for the item needed, and then select a vendor.
+Next, the procurement department needs to investigate vendors, request quotes for the item needed, and select a vendor.
 This is an important part of the process because reputation, cost, speed of service, and dependability all need to be investigated before making a final decision.
-The rule of thumb is to get at least three quotes, but that’s a best practice that will need to be determined by your organization.
+The rule of thumb is to get at least three quotes, but that’s a best practice that your organization will need to determine.

 Learn more about the RFP (request for proposal) process.